jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     :width: 500 px
     :align: center

-    Two representations of an and gate with the top input being inverted.
+    Two representations of an AND gate with the top input being inverted.

 Other Gate Symbols
 ==================

-* Adding a circle to the output would signify an inverted output, like the below nor and nand gate symbols
+* Adding a circle to the output would signify an inverted output, like the below NOR and NAND gate symbols

 .. figure:: nor_gate_symbol.png
     :width: 500 px
     :align: center

-    Symbol for a nor gate.
+    Symbol for a NOR gate.

 .. figure:: nand_gate_symbol.png
     :width: 500 px
     :align: center

-    Symbol for a nand gate.
+    Symbol for a NAND gate.

-* Another common symbol is for exclusive or (xor)
+* Another common symbol is for exclusive OR (XOR)

 .. figure:: xor_gate_symbol.png
     :width: 500 px
     :align: center

-    Symbol for a xor gate.
+    Symbol for a XOR gate.